linuxdeepin/deepin-manual/manual-assets/professional/dde-calendar/en_US/index.md

 ### Edit Events

-1. Right-click a date with schedule in the monthly, weekly or daily view.
+1. Right-click a date with schedule in the monthly, weekly, or daily view.
 2. Select **Edit** and an **Edit Event** dialogue will pop up.
 3. Set properties for the event under editing.
 4. Click **Save**.
 5. If it is set as an all day event or a repeated event, a prompt box will pop up for you to confirm information and then complete editing.